-- the \(\lambda_z\) curve in green
+- The \(\lambda_z\) curve is in green.

 Manual choice of measurements for the \(\lambda_z\) calculation

-Changing the range
+Change of the range

-Include/excluding single points
+Include/exclude single points

 - If the \(\lambda_z\) can not be computed, the background of the plot will be in red as in the following figure.